What's Included in the Price

 Sydney-Specific Considerations

-Sydney's inner west, stretching from Marrickville and Newtown through Leichhardt and Drummoyne, has a high concentration of rendered homes.
-Many Federation and interwar terraces received their first cement render coat decades ago, and these coatings are now cracking, peeling, and trapping moisture behind them.
-Re-rendering these homes is a common job, but it requires stripping the old render first.
-Rendering over damaged render is a short-term fix that fails within a year or two.
+Inner west terraces (Marrickville, Newtown, Leichhardt, Drummoyne).
+Sydney's inner west has the highest concentration of rendered homes in the city.
+Many Federation and interwar terraces received their first cement render coat 40–80 years ago, and these coatings are now cracking, hollow, and trapping moisture against the brick.
+Re-rendering is a common job, but it requires stripping the old render first.
+Rendering over damaged render is a short-term fix that delaminates within one to two years.
+Expect old render removal to add $15–$30/m2 to the job.
+Some inner west properties also fall within heritage conservation areas, where rendering a previously unrendered facade may need council consent.
+Around 43% of the Inner West municipality is under some form of heritage protection.

-In strata buildings, particularly 1960s to 1980s apartment blocks across the eastern suburbs and north shore, facade rendering or re-rendering is typically a body corporate decision.
-Individual lot owners usually cannot commission external rendering work without strata approval.
+Strata buildings (eastern suburbs, north shore).
+In 1960s to 1980s apartment blocks, facade rendering or re-rendering is a body corporate decision.
+Individual lot owners usually cannot commission external rendering without strata approval.
 Check your by-laws before getting quotes.
+These projects can be substantial, as the entire building facade is typically done at once.

 Hiring a Licensed Plasterer in NSW

-- Confirm whether scaffolding is included in the quote or quoted separately
+- Whether scaffolding is included in the quote or quoted separately

-- Request references or photos of completed rendering work, particularly if your home has sandstone or heritage considerations
+- Photos or references from completed rendering work, particularly if your home is sandstone or in a heritage area

 For sandstone homes, ask specifically about lime-based render experience.
-Applying cement render to sandstone is a costly mistake that can damage the stone and require expensive remediation.
+Applying cement render to sandstone is a costly mistake that damages the stone and can require expensive remediation later.
+For homes requiring exterior painting after cement render, your renderer may recommend a painter or can coordinate the timing so the render cures properly (28 days minimum) before paint is applied.

 How We Calculate